arnath/arnath.github.io/src/lib/assets/posts/nba-rest.md

   get your rest somewhere.
 And since you can't rest both stars on the same night, you're going to have to alternate which means someone will almost always be resting.
-- There will be some weird circumstances that generate controversy.
-For example, it seems that based on the rules, Jamal Murray doesn't count as a star player so he and Jokic can rest whenever they want.
+- There will be some weird circumstances that generate controversy, like what happened when they tied salary limits to All-NBA and All-Star.
+There's already been one: the rules don't really affect the Denver Nuggets.
+Jamal Murray has never made All-Star or All-NBA so he's not considered a "star" by the policy.
+  He and Jokic will be able to totally ignore that part of the new rules.

 [espn]:
   https://www.espn.com/nba/story/_/id/38386013/how-nba-new-rules-resting-stars-work